-MBRF Concludes Its Participation At ADIBF 2025 With Over 100 Activities
+MBRF concludes its participation at ADIBF 2025 with over 100 activities

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-(MENAFN- Mid-East Info) The Mohammed bin Rashid Al Maktoum Knowledge Foundation (MBRF) concluded its participation in the 34th edition of the Abu Dhabi International Book Fair (ADIBF 2025), which was held at the Abu Dhabi National Exhibition Centre (ADNEC) from April 26 to May 5.
+(MENAFN- Orient Planet Group) 06 May 2025- The Mohammed bin Rashid Al Maktoum Knowledge Foundation (MBRF) concluded its participation in the 34th edition of the Abu Dhabi International Book Fair (ADIBF 2025), which was held at the Abu Dhabi National Exhibition Centre (ADNEC) from April 26 to May 5.
 The event witnessed exceptional engagement from visitors and participants.
 During the ADIBF 2025, MBRF underscored its leading position in the regional knowledge landscape and reaffirmed its continued commitment to supporting creativity and creative individuals, both locally and internationally through a wide range of knowledge-focused activities.

+His Excellency Jamal bin Huwaireb, CEO of MBRF, said: “Our participation in ADIBF 2025 aligns with our commitment to attending prominent regional and global knowledge demonstrations.
+The event served as an ideal platform to highlight our initiatives, reaffirm MBRF’s commitment to promoting knowledge development and its sustainability, and help foster a creative society.
+Furthermore, it opens new avenues for knowledge and intellectual exchange with publishers and key stakeholders in the book industry, as well as exploring potential areas for collaborative efforts.”

 Legal Disclaimer: